delperdang/lexcredendi/README.md

 PROXIED=false
 ```

-Before testing or deploying in docker, these environment variables must be added to a `.env` file in the root directory of the project.
+Before deploying in docker, these environment variables must be added to a `prod.env` file in the root directory of the project.

 ```
 lexcredendi